core-coin/corebc-rs/book/providers/http.md

 ## Basic Usage

 Now that you have successfully established an Http connection with the node, you can use any of the methods provided by the `Middleware` trait.
-In the code snippet below, the provider is used to get the chain id, current block number and the content of the node's mempool.
+In the code snippet below, the provider is used to get the network id, current block number and the content of the node's mempool.

 ```rust
 use ethers::providers::{Http, Middleware, Provider};